How Resolve Works

 How it flows

-- Work is pulled from the top of the backlog
+- Work is pulled from the top of your priority list

 - Progress happens continuously